yeswanth244/open-data-pvnet/getting_started.md

 - **Ground Truth**: Data collected on-site (e.g., solar generation data from PV systems) used to validate predictions.
 - **Weather Station**: A facility with instruments and equipment to measure atmospheric conditions such as temperature, humidity, and wind speed.
 - **Time Series Data**: Data points collected or recorded at time-ordered intervals, often used in forecasting.
+- **Reanalysis Data**: A blend of observational data and model output to create a consistent historical record of atmospheric variables.
+Examples include ERA5 and UFS Replay datasets.
+- **Gridded Data**: Data represented in a regular grid structure, where each cell corresponds to a specific geographic area.
+Common in weather and climate datasets for efficient analysis.
+- **NetCDF (Network Common Data Form)**: A self-describing, machine-independent data format designed for storing and sharing array-oriented scientific data.
+Commonly used in meteorology, oceanography, and other geosciences, NetCDF supports large datasets and includes metadata for describing the data's structure and meaning.
+- **HDF5 (Hierarchical Data Format version 5)**: A versatile data model that supports the storage of large, complex datasets in a hierarchical structure.
+HDF5 is widely used for scientific computing, offering high performance, scalability, and the ability to handle large amounts of data efficiently.
 - **Power Units**:
   - **Watt (W)**: The basic unit of power in the International System of Units (SI), representing one joule per second.
   - **Kilowatt (kW)**: Equal to 1,000 watts, commonly used to measure the capacity of small solar systems.